jmacias/jmacias.github.com/_posts/2013-12-18-Release-it.md

 ## What they do not teach in school.

 >Statistics gurantee that the majority of programmers have nerver worked on really large, mission-critical software.
 First, salary surveys consistently show that most programmers have less than ten years of experience.
-Second the histogram of project sizes is heavely weighted toward the smaller end of te scale.
+Second the histogram of project sizes is heavely weighted toward the smaller end of the scale.
 So, take a young population with the relatively few opportunities to work on a giant projects, and it's not surprice that experience at that level is hard to find.
 >
->These issues certainly aren't covered in colleges and universitites.
-Where opotimization rergeres to tweaking up some search algorithm.
+>These issues certainly aren't covered in colleges and universities.
+Where optimization regards to tweaking up some search algorithm.

 That alone is the main reason why I am happy I read the book.
 As mentioned several time in the book, __getting your application to ship is only half the battle__.
 Your application still has to survive in the field, with failing integration points, high peak  of concurrent users or slow responses from a third party web services.
 This book is packed with expirience and advices to __make your application ready to survive "production"__.